-EDITOR'S NOTE: This series gives background information on algal blooms, the problems they create and what causes them.
+EDITOR'S NOTE: This series provides deep context on algal blooms, the problems they create and what causes them.
 Check out the infographic about algal blooms' growing threat, their potential toxic hazards and hot spots around the US.

-Depending on where HABs occur, the major contributors to nutrient pollution can change.
+Depending on where HABs occur, the mix of serious contributors to nutrient pollution can change.
 On Long Island, New York's Peconic River estuary, for instance, HABs are caused by excessive nitrogen pollution from faulty septic systems, wastewater treatment plant discharges and agricultural fertilizer runoff.
-The HABs now enveloping Florida's Lake Okeechobee - one of the United States' largest lakes - and extending by way of two rivers to estuaries on either coast, have a host of nutrient pollution sources, like sewage septic systems and lawn runoff to the north, as well as agricultural runoff from farm fertilizers and dairy factory farms.
+In 2016, the severe HABs that flowed from Florida's Lake Okeechobee - one of the United States' largest lakes - and extended by way of two rivers to estuaries on either coast, have a host of nutrient pollution sources, like sewage septic systems and lawn runoff to the north, as well as agricultural runoff from farm fertilizers and dairy factory farms.

 There are many things that can be done to reduce nutrient pollution, from better monitoring of sources of contamination, to stricter and more tightly enforced pollution rules on wastewater treatment plants and farm fertilizer to restoring wetlands around farm fields.
-People at home can buy food from producers that use sustainable methods to mitigate runoff and urge leaders to pay attention to this issue.
+People at home can do things like reduce use of lawn fertilizers, buy food from producers that use sustainable methods to mitigate runoff and urge leaders to pay attention to this pressing issue.
 These solutions and more are all available to reduce nutrient pollution and fend off the scourge of Algal Doom.

 Originally published 8/30/16.